Hanifka/Hanifka/README.md

 My name is **Hanif Kurniawan Atmanto**.
 - 🌱 I’m currently learning Data Science or Analytics with Phyton
-- 📫 How to reach me kurniawanhanif63@gmail.com
+- 📫 How to reach me: kurniawanhanif63@gmail.com

 <h3 align="left">Connect with me:</h3>